-Rent paid is expensed based on a straight-line basis over the term of the lease due to the existence of fixed escalation clauses in the leases, and are included in cost of sales and marketing, general and administrative expenses in the accompanying consolidated statements of operations and comprehensive income (loss).
+Rent paid is expensed based on a straight-line basis over the term of the lease due to the existence of fixed escalation clauses in the leases, and is included in cost of sales and marketing, general and administrative expenses in the accompanying consolidated statements of income.
 All leases include provisions for escalations and related costs.